Andrew will be addressing the prestigious Cook Society and one of their four annual lunches on 26th September.

 Membership of The Cook Society in Britain is limited and by invitation only.
 Members represent a wide range of national interests, including senior business and professional people, academia, arts and representatives of government.

 Throughout the year, the Society holds three or four private lunches and a dinner in London, which are attended by members and their invited guests.
 A distinguished person is invited to address the luncheon or dinner, and points of interest to both countries are freely discussed.
-In addition, occasional events are organised of interest to Cook Society members.
+In addition, occasional events are organised that are of interest to Cook Society members.

 More on the Cook Society website.